You wish to consume a JSON REST API implemented in your Rails application.

 end

-ActiveRecord model with the usual contact attributes like firstname, lastname, age, etc. By specifying respond_to :json
+The Rails action controller uses a Contact ActiveRecord model with the usual contact attributes like firstname, lastname, age, etc. By specifying respond_to :json the controller only responds to the JSON resource format and we can use respond_with to automatically transform the Contact model to a JSON response.

-The route definition uses the Rails default resource routing and an api
+The route definition uses the Rails default resource routing and an api scope to separate the API requests from other requests.

 Contacts::Application.routes.draw do